Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

 Of course we generally assume both $h_B^2 = 0$ and $ h_C^2 = 0$, but the two independent arguments are amusing.\\

-The final statements in the proposition follow by trivial induction on degree.
-One notes that by the hypotheses and induction, basis elements of $C_*$ can be written $h_C(y) \in C_*$, and these are all in the image of $\psi$. \end{proof}
+The statements in part (ii) of the proposition follow by trivial induction on degree.
+One notes that by the hypotheses and induction, basis elements of $C_*$ can be written $h_C(y) \in C_*$, and these are all in the image of $\psi$.\\